thegrumpys/odop/client/docs/Help/DesignTypes/Spring/Compression/alerts.md

 Howevever, in the real world there are limitations.

-When compression springs are compressed less than roughly 20% of available deflection any lack of perfection in the ends will become a factor in the real (as opposed to theoretical) force-deflection relationship.
+When compression springs are compressed less than roughly 20% of available deflection geometric imperfections such as minor deviation from cylindric shape or failure of the ends to be precisely perpendicular to the coil axis become a factor in the real (as opposed to theoretical) force-deflection relationship.
 For example, ends that are ground imperfectly perpendicular with the coil axis will decrease the apparent spring rate in a way that that diminishes with additional deflection until the ends are fully seated.
-Thus when operating within the first 20% of the available deflection expect forces to be somewhat lower (or deflections to be somewhat greater) than the linear behavior predicted by the equations.
+Thus, when operating within the first 20% of the available deflection expect forces to be somewhat lower (or deflections to be somewhat greater) than the linear behavior predicted by the equations.

  See also: